ElizabethBrooks/LetterFrequencyCounter_Forking/README.md

 File: CS470 Lab2

 #LetterFrequencyCounter_Forking
-C program to determine the frequency of letter pairs (captial and lower case) in a given file, using forking.
+C program to determine the frequency of letter pairs (capital and lower case) in a given file, using forking.

 ##To compile:
 $ gcc -o test LetterFrequencyCounter_Forking.c